arpitbbhayani/knowledge-base/hash-table-internals/conflict-resolution-in-hash-tables-with-open-addressing/README.md

 ## Limitation of Open addressing

-Since we are not having any auxiliary data structure, a major limitation of Open Addressing is that the maximum number of keys we can hold are same as the number of slots in the hash table.
+Since we are not having any auxiliary data structure, a major limitation of Open Addressing is that the maximum number of keys we can hold are the same as the number of slots in the hash table.
 <hr />